charlyoleg/Cnc25D/docs/cnc_cut_outline.rst

 The 3-axis CNC can process:
   - 2.5D : xy-path at z constant
-  - 3D: xyz-path in case of well adapted reamer and path
+  - 3D: xyz-path in case of well adapted router_bit and path

 Cutting technology:
   - laser cutter (Only 2D: cutting and engraving)
   - water jet (Only 2D with a 3-axis machine)
-  - mechanical reamer (2.5D and 3D depending on shape and reamer shape)
+  - mechanical router_bit (2.5D and 3D depending on shape and router_bit shape)

 2. 2D path constraints